 “We’re so thankful for all of the support from the community, donors, employees, and volunteers that have helped Niles throughout the years,” said President of Niles, Astra Garner.
 “With their support, we’ve been able to keep Niles a place where youth and families can turn to for help.”

-Thank you to our 135th Anniversary Celebration event sponsor!
+Thank you to our 135th Anniversary Celebration event sponsors!

-To learn more about becoming a KVC sponsor contact Michelle Lawrence, Vice President of Development, at (913) 322-4900 or firstname.lastname@example.org.
+To learn more about becoming a KVC sponsor contact Astra Garner, Niles President at (816) 241-3448 or email@example.com.